aiXander/Talk2Slide/README.md

 python whisper-real-time.py
 ```

+If you want to use ChatGPT to auto-generate prompts from the transcript you'll also need to
+`export OPENAI_API_KEY= ...` in your terminal.

 ## Main pipeline flow:
 - Initial idea of hooking up whisper to StableDiffusion to do live voice prompting was implemented by [@Huemin](https://twitter.com/huemin_art)
 - I then added async speech-to-text to enable capturing the full conversation transcript + ChatGPT support to turn that transcript into a relevant prompt